Matteo-Pietro-Pillitteri/Computational-Intelligence/lab10/README.md

      - learning rate: The parameter α determines the "speed" at which the agent updates Q based on new information.
      - discount rate: The discount rate determines how much value to give to future rewards versus immediate rewards.
 A value close to 1 implies that the agent gives a lot of weight to future rewards, while a value close to 0 indicates that the agent mainly considers immediate rewards.

 ### Some results:
 >[!NOTE]
-> Trying my code you might get different results from the ones below.
-This depends on several factors:
-> Anyway the results do not vary much with each run of the algorithm with the same values for the parameters of . . .

 - Training over 20_000 episodes: <br>   ![Screenshot](./images/avg_reward.png)